OpenGL-Graphics/first-person-shooter/README.md

 # Program
-- **src/hello_opengl.cpp:** Draws a triangle using OpenGL shaders on a window generated with GLFW.
+- **src/main.cpp:** Draws textured 3D cubes with OpenGL shaders on a window generated with GLFW, with the possibility to navigate in the scene using the mouse and WASD keys.

 # OpenGL
 - **GLFW (Graphics Library Framework):** Library for creating windows with OpenGL context and for handling mouse and keyboard interactions.
 Read this [GLFW tutorial].